skhabiri/DS-Unit-3-Sprint-2-SQL-and-Databases/sqlite-u3s2m1/README.md

 - Count how many rows you have - it should be 249!
 - How many users who reviewed at least 100 `Nature` in the category also reviewed at least 100 in the `Shopping` category?
-- (*Stretch*) What are the average number of reviews for each category?
+- What are the average number of reviews for each category?

-Your code (to reproduce all above steps) should be saved in `buddymove_holidayiq.py`, and added to the repository along with the generated SQLite database.
+Your code is saved in `buddymove_holidayiq.py`.

-## Resources and Stretch Goals
+## Resources

 For a more complicated example SQLite database with a number of tables to play with, check out this [SQLite Sample